U-node/minter-guard/README.md

 PUB_KEY = Mpd30a965324ffd01c3b61e898137bd6eacd69243b43512ab1dde1deca697f39ad
 SET_OFF_TX =
 MISSED_BLOCKS = 3

+[SERVICE]
+LOG = /home/minter-guard/minter-guard.log
 ```
 Note, that you **MUST** provide correct:
 1. API node address.
 2. PUB_KEY of your node.
 3. MISSED_BLOCKS.
-This is trigger parameter to execite OFF_TX transaction.
+This is trigger parameter to execute OFF_TX transaction.
 Note, that after execution of TX, your node will MISS _at least_ 2 next blocks.

 API node **MUST** be synced to network **COMPLETELY**.
 Provided txgenerator uses API node to get nonce for OFF_TX